 What are the Options for Facet Joint Dysfunction?

 At Omagh Chiropractic, the two primary methods utilized for joint dysfunction include manipulation and mobilization; myofascial therapy may also be used to treat the surrounding muscles.
 Additionally, specific therapeutic exercises for stretching and strengthening are commonly prescribed.
-Speak with your Doctor of Chiropractic if you have any questions regarding the risks and benefits of treatment options.
+Speak with your Doctor of Chiropractic if you have any questions regarding the risks and benefits.

 1. Martínez-Segura R, Fernández-de-las-Peñas C, Ruiz-Sáez M, López-Jiménez C, Rodríguez-Blanco C. Immediate effects on neck pain and active range of motion after a single cervical high-velocity low-amplitude manipulation in subjects presenting with mechanical neck pain: a randomized controlled trial.
 J Manipulative Physiol Ther.
 2006 Sep;29(7):511